laurentpauwels/sanctionpaper/Readme.md

 matlab/output/plots/scenario1 	 	 | Figures B.1 & B.2 		| matlab/evaluateApproximation.m
 matlab/output/plots/scenario2 	 	 | Figures B.3 & B.4| matlab/evaluateApproximation.m

 NOTE: *simulation_output.txt* is not included in the repository as it is over 100MB.
-You can download it from the [Google Drive folder](https://drive.google.com/drive/folders/1m9ka-S38a01ptVbp-jJPMy9uXinoR2kB?usp=sharing) `sanctions/matlab/output`
+You can download it from the [dataset](https://doi.org/10.5281/zenodo.10122045) in the  `sanctionpaper_v1/matlab/output` folder.

 ## References
 Antràs, P. and Chor, D. (2013).
 Organizing the Global Value Chain.
 Econometrica, 81(6):2127– 2204.

 Antràs, P. and Chor, D. (2018).
 On the Measurement of Upstreamness and Downstreamness in Global Value Chains.
 In Ing, L. Y. and Yu, M., editors, World Trade Evolution: Growth, Productivity and Employment, chapter 5.
 Routledge.

 Huo, Z., Levchenko, A. A., and Pandalai-Nayar, N. (2023).
 International Comovement in the Global Production Network.
 Working Paper 25978, National Bureau of Economic Research.

+Imbs, J., and Pauwels, L. (2023).
+An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia, Economic Policy. https://doi.org/10.1093/epolic/eiad027

+Imbs, J., and Pauwels, L. (2023).
+Replication data for An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.10122045

 OECD (2021), OECD Inter-Country Input-Output Database, http://oe.cd/icio.